PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

 NOTE: With world guard we had to use the prefix of `g:` to indicate the permission was a group.
 But with luckperms since we are using the `parent` option it implies its a group.
 Therefore if `g:` is used in luckperms it would be an error.

-Template:
+Template and examples as used in rank commands:

     /lp user <player-name> parent set <group-name> true

     /lp user <player-name> parent set prison.mines.<mine-name> true

+    /lp user {player} parent set prison.mines.a true /lp user {player} parent set prison.mines.b true

 It is important to know how to remove access from a player so they can be demoted or removed from an area that they should no longer access.

-Template:
+Please beware that with luckperms to add a group to a player it is "parent set" and then to remove the group from the player you use "parent remove".
+For permissions it it's "permission set" and to remove them it's "permission unset".

+The examples shown here are removing groups for ranks a and b.
+For the rank A command you need to remove rank b permission.
+For rank b you would remove rank C permissions.
+More information is provided below about why you would want to remove the permissions for the next higher rank.

+Template and examples as used in rank commands:

-    /lp user <player-name> parent unset <group-name>
+    /lp user <player-name> parent remove <group-name>

-    /lp user <player-name> parent unset prison.mines.<mine-name>
+    /lp user <player-name> parent remove prison.mines.<mine-name>

+    /lp user {player) parent remove prison.mines.b
+    /lp user {player) parent remove prison.mines.c